wd5gnr/1802UNO/readme.md

     $
     $R

-Note that if you send the $ characters too fast, you may get such a fast press of EF4 that the 1802 software running will miss it.
+Note that if you send the $ characters too fast, you may get such a fast press of EF4 that the 1802 software running will miss.

 The first line loads the jump to the ETOPS monitor.